Eventual-Inc/Daft/docs/source/user_guide/integrations/delta_lake.rst

     # This will write out separate partitions for group=1, group=2, group=3, group=4.
     write_deltalake("some-table", df, partition_by="group")

-After writing this local test table, we can easily read it into a Daft DataFrame.
+After writing this local example table, we can easily read it into a Daft DataFrame.

 .. code:: python